dlurton/anode/README.md

  - Built-in assert function: `assert(someExpression)`
     - This is not an actual function, it's part of the syntax!
     - If `someExpression` is non-zero, execution continues unimpeded
-    - If `someExpression` is zero, an error message is printed to stderr including the lwnn source file, line number, and expression that evaluated to false and the process is terminated.
+    - If `someExpression` is zero, an error message is printed to stderr including the anode source file, line number, and expression that evaluated to false and the process is terminated.
-    - This expression is/will be heavily used during testing of LWNNs languages features.
+    - This expression is/will be heavily used during testing of Andoe languages features.
  - While loops:
     - `while(condition) expression;` or `while(condition) { expression1; expression2; ...}`
  - Classes: